 General Work Experience 290 is a Credit/No Credit course designed to assist students in acquiring and improving good work habits, attitudes and career awareness in actual job settings.
 Students must have a volunteer or paid employment position prior to enrolling in the course.
 Jobs held by students do not need to be related to their educational goals or college major.
 Students may use hours from two separate jobs as long as all required paperwork is completed for both sites.

 2. How long is the Work Experience class?

 General Work Experience 290 courses start at two different times during the semester.
 Students have the option of enrolling in full-semester length courses or enrolling in the short courses.
 For both the full semester course and the short course, students may count the number of hours worked starting from the first day of the semester.
 Course requirements and assignments are identical for full-semester courses and short courses.
-You must pick up the course syllabus from the Career Center or download it from the Career Center website.
+Summer school sessions are six weeks long and all of the hours are required to be completed during those six weeks.
+The syllabus can be picked up from the Career Center or downloaded from your Moodle 2 page.